Code-Institute-Submissions/Rock-Paper-Scissors-Lizard-Spock-Game-2/README.md

 # RPSLS World
 This project is a simple rock, paper, scissors, lizard and spock online game.
 This particular online game allows the user to play against the computer.
 My intended purpose for this game was to create a exciting and fun simple game without the need of a second player.

 My target audience would be for all ages.
-RPS World is a fully responsive JavaScript rock, paper, scissors, lizard and spock game that will allow users to have fun within 5 clicks.
+RPSLS World is a fully responsive JavaScript rock, paper, scissors, lizard and spock game that will allow users to have fun within 5 clicks.

 ![RPSLS World](READMEImages/Responsive.PNG "RPSLS World")